matwilso/matwilso.github.io/index.md

 <br>
 This past summer, I was part of the [RISS] (Robotics Institute Summer Scholars) program at Carnegie Mellon University.
-RISS is a program for undergraduate students from all around the world to come to CMU and work and do research in a robotics lab with professors and graduate students for a summer.
+RISS is a program for undergraduate students from around the world to come to CMU and work and do research in a robotics lab with professors and graduate students for a summer.
 As part of the RISS program, I worked on adding an object detection and natural language communication system to one of the [ballbots][ballbot].